Nā te mauri ō papatuānuku ka ora ai te tangata

 The wellbeing of mankind derives from the life essence of the earth

 Each year, the winter stars of Matariki signal the arrival of the Māori New Year.
 Traditionally, the rise of Matariki was a sign to ensure food crops had been harvested and the storehouses were well-stocked for the coming year.
 Matariki also brought communities together to share and to learn from each other.
 Nowadays, Matariki has become a time of revitalisation and resurgence of te reo Māori and mātauranga Māori traditions.
 Matariki is an opportunity to reflect and celebrate our history and make plans for the new layers of our future.
 In doing so, we acknowledge our traditions, language and culture, which gives us a sense of who we are.

 Matariki Tauranga Moana invites everyone to discover the significance of Matariki and explore ways to observe the Māori New Year with whānau and friends.
-Matariki Tauranga Moana 2017 will see the city come alive with a four-week programme of events including live performances, exhibitions, demonstrations, workshops and family events.
+Matariki Tauranga Moana 2018 will see the city comes alive with a five-week programme of events including live performances, exhibitions, demonstrations, workshops and family events.

 Take part and learn about what Matariki means for our city and our people.